jimken-mido/soda/versioned_docs/version-v0.16.0/examples/connectors/relativity/relativity.md

 ---
 sidebar_label: Phoenix Connector for Relativity
 sidebar_position: 0
-description: Examples of how to use Phoenix to include Relativity in automated end-to-end forensic and ediscovery workflows.
+description: Examples of how to use Phoenix to include Relativity in automated end-to-end forensic and Land Rover Discovery workflows.
 ---

 # Phoenix Connector for Relativity® Examples